-- 6.1 The validation documentation provides the formal record of the course(s) to be offered to students, and should include: - a) Course validation document providing a summary of the proposed new course and associated learning, teaching and assessment strategies (where the proposal relates to converting an existing course into a higher or degree apprenticeship, a separate proposal document is available) - b) Student course handbook (including module specifications) - c) Definitive course record - d) Where relevant, any additional student handbooks covering particular aspects of the course (for example work-based learning, professional practice or study abroad) - e) For higher or degree apprenticeships, an employer handbook outlining how the course will be delivered and managed from an employer's perspective - f) Mapping of course and module learning outcomes for each award presented for validation (including exit awards) - g) For higher or degree apprenticeships, mapping of the course against the relevant apprenticeship standard and a copy of the template to be used for recording the outcomes of the initial needs assessment process - h) Staff CVs
+- 6.1 The validation documentation provides the formal record of the course(s) to be offered to students, and should include: - a) Course validation document providing a summary of the proposed new course and associated learning, teaching and assessment strategies (where the proposal relates to converting an existing course into a higher or degree apprenticeship, a separate proposal document is available) - b) Student course handbook (including module specifications) - c) Definitive course record - d) Where relevant, any additional student handbooks covering particular aspects of the course (for example work-based learning, professional practice or study abroad) - e) For higher or degree apprenticeships, an employer handbook outlining how the course will be delivered and managed from an employer's perspective - Mapping of course and module learning outcomes for each award presented for validation (including exit awards)

-- Feedback from external academics and/or other external stakeholders consulted on curriculum development - j) Where relevant, course handbook for HE level feeder programmes (e.g. Foundation degree course handbook for a proposed new Honours degree progression route). - 6.2 Templates for all key documents are available on the course approval, modification and review pages on the University website.
-Further guidance on producing validation documentation is also available on the website and from the Quality Assurance and Enhancement team. - 6.3 Care should be taken to ensure that all documentation is subject to thorough proofreading to remove any inconsistencies, errors or inaccuracies prior to validation.
-This should be overseen by the Head of Higher Education or equivalent within the partner institution.
+- g) For higher or degree apprenticeships, mapping of the course against the relevant apprenticeship standard and a copy of the template to be used for recording the outcomes of the initial needs assessment process - h) Staff CVs - Feedback from external academics and/or other external stakeholders consulted on curriculum development - j) Where relevant, course handbook for HE level feeder programmes (e.g. Foundation degree course handbook for a proposed new Honours degree progression route). - 6.2 Templates for all key documents are available on the course approval, modification and review pages on the University website.
+Further guidance on producing validation documentation is also available on the website and from the Quality Assurance and Enhancement team.
+The Course Administration Team and the Validation and Exams Team within Registry Services are able to provide support to course teams in terms of collating and formatting validation documentation. - 6.3 Care should be taken to ensure that all documentation is subject to thorough proofreading to remove any inconsistencies, errors or inaccuracies prior to validation.
+This should be overseen by the relevant Dean of School or nominee.